 Absolutely.
 If you are a graduate with a bachelor's degree from another accredited U.S. college, you may have the general education (core) courses waived.

 Is there a part-time nursing program?

 The nursing program at Salem State is a full-time program.
 However, students can take some courses, (for example, general education or prerequisite requirements), on a part-time basis, either in the day school or through the evening division.
 It is advisable to meet with a nursing advisor and admissions counselor, as well as attend an information session to discuss specifics.

 How do I go about applying to the nursing program?

 You may apply online or stop by the admissions office located on Central Campus where you can pick up the application and make an appointment with a counselor.

 What is the process of acceptance?

 Applications will be reviewed and screened by the admissions office.
-Final selection will be made in collaboration with the chairperson of nursing.
+In some cases, final selection will be made in collaboration with the Chairperson of nursing.

 Is financial aid available?